Climate and Average Weather Year Round in Cancún Mexico

 The average hourly wind speed in Cancún experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 7.6 months, from October 17 to June 5, with average wind speeds of more than 8.0 miles per hour.
-The windiest day of the year is March 16, with an average hourly wind speed of 9.3 miles per hour.
+The windiest month of the year in Cancún is March, with an average hourly wind speed of 9.2 miles per hour.

 The calmer time of year lasts for 4.4 months, from June 5 to October 17.
-The calmest day of the year is August 12, with an average hourly wind speed of 6.6 miles per hour.
+The calmest month of the year in Cancún is August, with an average hourly wind speed of 6.7 miles per hour.

 The predominant average hourly wind direction in Cancún is from the east throughout the year.